illinois-roadbuff/threadrecycler/README.md

 #### Using delay

-**⚠️ This doesn't call task.delay due to multiple issues, so coroutine.resume is called instead together with a heartbeat. **
+**⚠️ This doesn't call task.delay due to multiple issues.
+Instead, coroutine.resume is called together with a heartbeat. **

 ```lua
 threads.delay(true, time, function, ...)